 Researchers estimate that about 45% of women aged 20 and older are at risk of high cholesterol.
 The condition doesn’t always present symptoms, but with early diagnosis, it’s relatively easy to treat.
-At The Healthy Woman, Barbara Joy Jones-Parks, DO, provides all-inclusive treatment for high cholesterol.
-To make an appointment at the practice in Snellville or Lawrenceville, Georgia, call the nearest office or click the online booking feature today.
+The Healthy Woman Primary Care provides all-inclusive treatment for high cholesterol.
+To make an appointment at the practice in Snellville, Lawrenceville and Atlanta, Georgia, call the nearest office or click the online booking feature today.

 Cholesterol is a microscopic solid found in your blood.
 It’s necessary for the creation of healthy cells, but too much cholesterol increases your risk of a cardiovascular event, like a heart attack or stroke.